pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 | description | ''      | Optional string describing this rule. |
 | usePut      | false   | Optional boolean saying whether or not to use PUT for updatint this rules *output*. |

-### Input expressions

-Operands in input expression refer to paths in the Signal K tree and values appearing on these paths become the boolean values over which the expression is applied.
+*input* boolean expression contains operands which refer to paths in the Signal K tree: values appearing on these paths become the boolean values over which the expression is applied.
-In the plugin boolean values are represented as 0 (false) and 1 (true) which allows Signal K switch state values to be used directly in an expression, but other path values must be mapped to 0 and 1 using a comparison test.
+Signal K switch state values are natively boolean and can be used directly in an expression, but other path values must be mapped to 0 and 1 using a comparison test.

-Operators 'and', 'or' and 'not' can be used to build arbitrarily complex conditions and parentheses can be used for disambiguation.
+The operators 'and', 'or' and 'not' can be used to build arbitrarily complex conditions and parentheses can be used for disambiguation.

-The following example input expressions give a flavour of what is possible.
+The following example *input* expressions give a flavour of what is possible.

 | Input expression | Description |
 | :--- | :--- |